This guide explains the steps you need to install LXQt Desktop in Arch Linux.

 sudo pacman -S --needed firefox vlc filezilla leafpad xscreensaver archlinux-wallpaper

-Now it’s time to enable the display manager and network manager as service.
-So that next time you log on, they can run automatically by systemd.
+Now it’s time to enable the display manager and network manager as a service.
+So that, the next time you log on, they can run automatically by systemd.

 systemctl enable sddm